 The wine got its name, “port,” in the latter part of the 17th century from the city of Porto near Douro River, which is a seaport location where most of the wine is produced.
 The Douro Valley has its own microclimate that is perfect for the cultivation of port wine grapes.
 This valley extends from the village of Barqueiros eastward to the Spanish border.

 The area is divided into three regions, the Baixo (lower) Corgo, the Cima (higher) Corgo, and the Douro Superior.

-The Baixo Corgo is downstream from the Corgo river, while the Cima Corgo is located upstream.
+Author Note: The Baixo Corgo is downstream from the Corgo river, while the Cima Corgo is located upstream.
 Grapes grown in the Baixo region are usually used to produce inexpensive port wines since it is the wettest port production zone.

 The Cima region grapes are considered of higher quality and are used to bottle Vintage, Reserve, aged, and Late Bottled Ports.
 The Douro Superior region is the least cultivated due to the difficulty of getting past the rapids of the river.

 A Brief History of Port Wine